bluesuede/ezPics/README.md

 ezPics is a lightweight and free jQuery plugin that has a responsive slider, lightbox and gallery function:

 **ezSlider**
-Creates a slideshow of at least two pictures.
-Buttons under the slideshow for the user to go between pictures.
+Creates a slideshow of at least two images.
+Buttons under the slideshow for the user to go between images.
 Moderate customizability, explained in the documentation below.

 **ezLbox**
 A very simple lightbox.
 No buttons or fancy features.
-It puts a picture on top of a layer that goes over the whole page.
+It puts an image on top of a layer that goes over the whole page.

 **ezGlry**
-A barebone gallery coming with some simple css placing pictures in rows of three.
-When a picture is clicked it opens up in a lightbox.
-From within the lightbox the user can click either on the left or right side of the picture to see the previous or next picture.
+A barebone gallery coming with some simple css placing images in rows of three.
+When an image is clicked it opens up in a lightbox.
+From within the lightbox the user can click either on the left or right side of the image to see the previous or next image.
 Slight customizability, explained in the documentation below.

 Why
 ----------------------------------